 Market Context: What New Investors Should Know in 2026

-At the beginning of 2026, the crypto for beginners market is more mature than in past cycles.
-Major economies have enhanced regulatory structures that have enhanced transparency with regard to the custody, taxes, and exchange operations.
-Retail investors have also been opened to spot crypto ETFs and institutional custody services.
+At the beginning of 2026, the crypto-for-beginners market is more mature than in past cycles.
+Major economies have strengthened regulatory structures that enhance transparency regarding custody, taxes, and exchange operations.
+Retail investors have also been made aware of spot crypto ETFs and institutional custody services.

-Nevertheless, volatility is one of the fundamental aspects of crypto.
+Nevertheless, volatility is a fundamental aspect of crypto.
 Even big, mature resources may plunge during macro uncertainty, interest-rate fluctuations, or regulatory announcements.
-In the case of crypto for beginners, it is better to plan for this volatility than to time the market.
+For beginners in crypto, it is better to plan for this volatility than to time the market.

 The most important themes that should be remembered by new investors include: